squest/alfa-mark/README.md

-Round 2 : 300 times rendering a page with 10 queries each http-request.
+Round 2 : 300 times rendering a page with 10 data points grabbed from 1 query per http-request.

 Preliminary result